dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/cloud-seats-and-users.md

 In dbt Cloud, _seats_ are used to allocate users to your account.
 There are two different types of seat licenses in dbt Cloud: _Developer_ and _Read Only_ .

-The type of license a user is assigned to controls which capabilities of dbt Cloud the user is permitted to access.
+The type of license a user is assigned to controls which capabilities of dbt Cloud the user is permitted to access at the highest level.
 Developers can be granted access to the Deployment and [Development](the-dbt-ide) functionality in dbt Cloud, whereas Read Only users are not.

 | Functionality | Developer User | Read Only Users |
 | ------------- | -------------- | --------------- |